DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 * Note the address next to "Local IP" (in "Edit"->"More" section), you will need it in a while.
 * In terminal issue following command:

-If you using ROSbot 2.0:
+If you use ROSbot 2.0:

 `roslaunch rosbot_webui demo.launch`

-If you using ROSbot 2.0 PRO:
+If you use ROSbot 2.0 PRO:

 `roslaunch rosbot_webui demo_rosbot_pro.launch`

 * Connect your laptop or mobile device to the same network as ROSbot.